palladius/ricc.rocks/gemini/out/zzo/it/original-work/2023-01-29-symlinked-themes-compared.d/index.md

 ---
 # Note this is SUPER weird, I try to make this work for ALL my thingies so there might be some behavioural clatches in the
 # initial HEADER :) Lets try to keep it small :)
-title: "♊ [Geminocks] Temi con Symlink a Confronto (🏆)"
+title: "🇮🇹♊ [Geminocks] Temi a confronto (🏆)"
 date: 2023-02-05T21:17:43+01:00
 draft: false
 tags:
 - symlink
 - hugo
 - WOW
+- geminocks
+- Italian
 # Categories is feinitely used by STACK framework:
 categories:
-- symlink
 - hugo
 - category
 - important
 keywords:
 - tech
 - hugo
-- symlink
 - comparative
 - theme
 - themes